-World Kidney Day 2023: It is a worldwide campaign aimed at raising awareness about the importance of kidneys.
-The day is observed on the second Thursday of March every year.
-This year it falls on March 10.
+World Kidney Day 2024: World Kidney Day is observed globally on the second Thursday of March every year.
+It is a worldwide campaign aimed at raising awareness about the importance of kidneys.
+This year, it falls on March 14.

 The purpose of celebrating the day is to raise awareness about the importance of kidneys to overall health and to reduce the frequency and impact of kidney disease and its associated health problems across the globe.